 As you get into your bed tonight – think about that bed.
 How nice is it at the end of the day to get into your own bed, in your own home?
 Pretty wonderful isn’t it?
 We probably don’t think of it very often but we are very blessed to have this creature comfort of home.

 Some are not so blessed.
 Sleep in Heavenly Peace (SHP) is a non-profit organization that builds and delivers bunk beds to children in need.
 Their motto "No Kid Sleeps on the Floor in Our Town" is moving and motivating.
 SHP estimates that there are upwards of 1.5 MILLION children across the country who do not have a bed of their own.
 The Hillsborough chapter of SHP estimates 2,000 kids in our county are lacking beds.
-We would like to help, by partnering with Sleep in Heavenly Peace Hillsborough Chapter for a bunk bed build day on Saturday May 9th.
+We would like to help, by partnering with Sleep in Heavenly Peace Hillsborough Chapter for a bunk bed build day (TBD).
 Click here for full details.

+This program has been temporarily suspended due to the COVID pandemic.
 Do you travel a lot?
 Do you have travel toiletries hanging about your house?
 The World Service team is enlisting your help to collect any travel toiletry products.
 These will be given to foster children going into foster care, moving foster care homes, attending college, etc. We have included a collection box in the hallway next to the community room.
 This will be an ongoing project so your help is greatly appreciated!

 “Habitat gives us an opportunity which is very difficult to find: to reach out and work side by side with those who never have had a decent home—but work with them on a completely equal basis.
 It’s not a big-shot, little-shot relationship.
 It’s a sense of equality.”— Jimmy Carter